Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 Outside its legitimate function, government does nothing as well or as economically as the private sector.

-He just said that, not as President, not as governor.
+He just said that, not as president, not as governor.

 Who knows?

-All we know is that California, for example, has recently found that mysteriously enough, the curly fry light bulb that that we was forced upon Americans uh because it was going to save the planet.
+All we know is that California, for example, has recently found that mysteriously enough, the Curly Fry light bulb that was forced upon Americans because it was going to save the planet, the Curly Fry light bulb's lifetime has been greatly exaggerated, apparently.

-In the state of California findings, uh they're only having sixty percent of the uh uh of the uh uh uh the the it's fallen by sixty percent the estimate for the length of time these things will last, because who could believe it?
+In the state of California findings, they're only having 60% of the it's fallen by 60%, the estimate for the length of time these things will last.

 People just keep switching them on and off.